 2. The Face Anonymizer Pipeline in DeepStream SDK

+The first step of deploying an application on Nvidia DeepStream SDK is building a pipeline of the elements.
 To start with a DeepStream application, you need to create a Gst-Pipeline first.
 Then you can add and connect various Elements to it, each performing a specific task from loading a source media, processing it, and outputting the result.
 Go to the “Pipeline and Elements” section of our previous article for more.

 In the previous article, we talked about building a DeepStream pipeline and using its Python bindings for further customization.
 For this article’s Face Anonymizer use case, we created two pipelines each for one of our detectors as well.
 You can find these pipeline files here and here.